-All power aquarium filters need to be cleaned occasionally, and this holds true for the popular hang-on-back (HOB) style.
-This filter style, which simply hangs on the back wall of your aquarium, is popular exactly for this reason—it is easy to maintain and easy to clean.
+All aquarium power filters need to be cleaned occasionally, and this holds true for the popular hang-on-back (HOB) style.
+This filter style, which simply hangs on the back wall of your aquarium, is popular because it is easy to maintain and easy to clean.

 Power filters draw water up a lift tube and into a filter chamber; from there, the water is pushed through a series of filter media, providing biological, chemical, and/or mechanical filtration.

-After the water goes through the filter media, it flows over an overflow and back into the tank.
+After the water goes through the filter media, it flows out an overflow lip and back into the aquarium.
 The water moves with the aid of a water pump that pulls it through the lift tube—or the water may be transported by air bubbles that bring water into the lift tube and then the filter box.

-A HOB filter cartridge needs to be cleaned only if the flow rate diminishes or if the filter backs up back into the tank via the overflow outlet.
-Don't let more than a month pass between cleaning and maintaining your filter since it will build up significant detritus which will being to decay and may cause nitrates to climb quickly.
-Cleaning the filter only takes about 20 minutes and it's good insurance for keeping your tank healthy.
+A HOB filter cartridge needs to be cleaned only if the water flow rate through the filter diminishes, or if the water level in the filter box increases because it is not flowing back into the aquarium via the overflow outlet.
+Do not let more than a month pass between cleaning and maintaining your filter since it will build up significant detritus, which will being to decay and may cause nitrates to climb quickly.
+Cleaning the filter only takes about 20 minutes and it is good insurance for keeping your tank healthy.

-- Have fresh filtration media, a small pitcher, and a bucket on hand before starting.
+- Have fresh filtration media, a small pitcher, and a bucket used only for fish tank cleaning on hand before starting.

 - Place about 2 quarts of tank water in a small pitcher and set it aside.

 - Turn the filter off and unplug the cord from the electrical outlet.
 You may also need to unplug your aquarium heater if the water level of the tank drops below the top of the heater.

 - Gently lift the filter off of the aquarium and place in a clean bucket.